HomeAdvertisingColor Psychology Hacks That Boost Sales Overnight

 For SaaS dashboards specifically, research on UI/UX design psychology shows that using blue for positive metrics and red for negative metrics increases comprehension speed by 28%.

-The hospitality industry can leverage color psychology to influence everything from appetite to dwell time:
+The hospitality industry can use color to shape everything from appetite to dwell time:

 • Red and yellow stimulate appetite and create urgency (ideal for fast-food establishments)